 "You're awake," Soubi said.
 His fingers flexed staccato, and the odd sensation traveled all the way up Ritsuka's spine, a shivery, shuddery feeling.
 Ritsuka's breath caught.
 Before he could decide whether the feeling had been good or bad, Soubi followed it up by mouthing one ear.

-That was just weird.
+That was just weird and gross.

 "S-Soubi!"
 Ritsuka brought his hands up to Soubi's chest and pushed, which had the unfortunate effect of bring his hips even closer to Soubi.